carlalexander/puppet-newrelic/README.md

-# New Relic Module
+# New Relic Server Monitoring Module

-Puppet module designed to manage New Relic.
+Puppet module designed to manage New Relic server monitoring.

 ## Requirements